TheOpenPrimary/giskard/README.md

 ![Giskard logo](https://s3.eu-central-1.amazonaws.com/laprimaire/giskard_logo_400x285.jpg "Giskard")

 Giskard is a lightweight bot engine to create advanced bots for modern messenging apps, especially keyboard-based bots (see [Why Giskard?](https://github.com/telegraph-ai/giskard#why-giskard)).
-It natively supports Telegram messenger bots.
-Facebook messenger and Slack bots support are not yet supported but Giskard has been architected to allow the support of other platforms easily.
+It natively supports Telegram messenger and FB messenger bots (actually you can even run a Telegram bot and an FB messenger bot in parallel with the same shared business logic).
+Slack bots support are not yet supported but Giskard has been architected to allow the support of other platforms easily.
 Giskard is written in ruby (not rails) using the [telegram-bot-ruby](https://github.com/atipugin/telegram-bot-ruby) framework and the [Grape API framework](https://github.com/ruby-grape/grape), it is made to be used in *webhook* mode (vs polling) and serves request through the unicorn web server by default.

 # Table of content